What are Per Diem Rates and How Are They Set?

 The per diem table now is searchable.
 You can search by state and city or by zip code.
 You will see a breakdown of lodging rates by month and the allowable per diem for meals and incidentals at the right.
 Some months may be different.
-Notice that this is the "maximum lodging rate per month, including taxes."
-Rates paid in excess of the maximum are taxable to employees as income.
+Notice that this is the "maximum lodging rate per month, including taxes.

 As usual with the IRS, there are many more details you need to know if you want to use per diems for employee travel.
-Learn more about Per Diem Rates in IRS Publication 463: Travel, Entertainment, Gift and Car Expenses.
+Learn more about Per Diem Rates in IRS Publication 535.
+Business Expenses.